freeCodeCamp/freeCodeCamp/guide/english/python/commenting-code/index.md

     print('Hello world!') # This is an inline commment.
 ```

+For Visual studio code users : Ctrl+K, Ctrl+C to comment, and Ctrl+K, Ctrl+U to uncomment.

 Python does not include a formal way to write multiline comments.
 Each line of a comment spanning multiple lines should start with `#` and a space:
 ```python
     # This is the first line of a multiline comment.